billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 }
 ```

-In requesting a range from 1024-2047 I can see the underlying blob storage request was perfect
+In requesting a range from 1024-2047, the underlying blob storage request was perfect:

 ```txt
 HTTP/1.1 206 Partial Content